Coming to Hospital

 - alcohol and any non-prescribed or illicit drugs (if illegal drugs are found the police will be called).

-Visitors are welcome on the ward, if you wish to see family or friends.
-Every effort will be made to find quiet, private spaces for you to sit with your visitors.
+Visitors are welcome on the ward, if you wish to see family of friends, every effort will be made to find quiet, private spaces for you to sit with your visitors.